Evie-Skinner18/ResolutionTracker/README.md

 - [Inconsolata font](https://fonts.google.com/specimen/Inconsolata) by Ralph Levien

-More features: enable text/email notifications or reminders
+More features: enable text/email notifications or reminders.
+Make separate service in service layer for this